Quited-devs/.github/profile/README.md

 <!-- ==================== -->
 ![Banner](https://i.ibb.co/jkVNPs42/Notification-remix.gif)

-# 👋 Welcome to Quited Devs
+# ✌️ Welcome to Quited Devs

 **Quited Devs** is a collaborative coding group of friends creating awesome projects.
-Here we share our **code, tools, and modpacks**, and soon we’ll launch a website to show everything in style!
+Here we share our **code, tools, and stuff**, and soon we’ll launch a website to show everything in style!

 ---